 TALKING BUSINESS SUBSTANCE abuse in wider society and solution abuse in business have at least one thing in common — the victim's reluctance to admit there is a problem.
-It is difficult to determine when use becomes abuse and success leads to excess, but there are signs that executive coaching may soon approach this slippery slope.
+It is difficult to determine when use becomes abuse and success leads to excess, but there are signs that leadership development and executive coaching may soon approach this slippery slope.
 The progression is readily understood.

 Initially, a new solution achieves remarkable results.
 Great highs are experienced.
 Business leaders reach for the new tool more and more.
 Suddenly, it is being used in ways that were never envisaged.
 The solution is seen as a cure-all, until disappointment sets in.
 Executive coaching is now at the proliferation stage, where it is used in more and more business situations.
 A warning about the potential for abuse is therefore timely.
 Let's be clear.
-Executive coaching is a vital element of any comprehensive talent solution.
+Leadership developmeny and executive coaching is a vital element of any comprehensive talent solution.
 It has an increasingly important role in succession planning.

 Its availability also helps to attract, engage and retain key talent.
 A 2010 survey by a United Kingdom-based human capital consultancy found 97% of organisations believe executive coaching impacts positively on business performance.
 Research by the global DBM Consultancy and the Human Capital Institute revealed that 78% of HR, training and organisational development professionals rate executive training good or excellent.
 A global study of 2 100 coaching clients showed strong demand among potential clients as coaching is believed to drive improved selfconfidence and self-esteem (a core motivator for 40,9% of clients) and is perceived to improve work and life balance (35,5%) and career opportunities (27,6%).
 The same study found that 82,7% of client organisations were very satisfied with their coaching experience.
 So, acceptance and credibility are high among both companies and potential beneficiaries.
 However, dig deeper and worrying trends emerge.
 The 2010 UK survey found a growing number of line managers act as coaches — although it is not clear what extraneous perspectives and insights they can provide.
 As executive stress rises coaches work to increase an executive's sense of calm, a development that threatens to blur the line between coaching and psychotherapy.
 Published research on coaching in South Africa is not readily available, but personal experience in various industries indicates similar diffusion.
 Coaching is both used and abused.
 Three abuse scenarios stand out: fixing the misfit: here the coach is asked to fix a senior manager who is out of his or her depth.
 The appointment was flawed.
 The individual should be replaced and new talent brought in.
 Instead, coaching is attempted, with little prospect the misfit will measure up; passing the buck: a bad apple (or apples) threatens to impede progress on strategy or important projects.
 However, the CEO or board prefers not to replace problem chits dren and uses coaching to pass the t buck.